tomchean/2018Fall-virtual-canvas/README.md

 #### Tracking the pen
 圖
-While the program's running, it repeatly capture a frame and determine the pentip by drawing contours around marked part(neartip) of pen and
+While the program's running, it repeatly capture a frame and determine the pentip by drawing contours around marked part(neartip) of pen and getting its center of mass(contained its position).

+#### Socket
+After binding socket on (host,port) and building the connection, Rpi sends the position once per frame to the listening PC.
 ### PC
-pynput語法示意
-或許可以用function執行前後的截圖來呈現
+#### Controlling
+`from pynput.mouse import Button, Controller`  Pynput offers the capability of directly read/writing the value of the controller and its left/right button.
+`mouse.position(x,y)` can be used to set the position of the cursor.

+#### Socket listening
+After the program starts, PC tries connecting its own client to RPi socket until sucessfully connected.
+Then, PC keeps listening the data sent and use them to change the position of the cursor.

+#### BLE server
+In PC, executing `ble_setup.py` , defining the Notification-handling 或許可以用function執行前後的截圖來呈現
 ### Pen
 筆的圖
+#### BLE periphral -- button
 ble connection (still toward pynput?)
 ## Execution
 在持有所需的器材時